 - Netflix costs approximately $8 monthly for a streaming membership, but you must pay an additional $8 per month to access the full digital library, as well as to have DVDs delivered to your door.

 - Hulu Plus also costs about $8 per month; however, Hulu offers a free version with a limited selection and fewer episodes of shows.

-- Amazon Prime charges $79 per year for a membership, which equals slightly less than $7 per month, making it the cheapest paid option.
+- Amazon Prime charges $99 per year for a membership (which equals $8.25 per month), making it very similar to the above options in terms of price.
 You also get additional benefits including free two-day shipping for purchases made on Amazon.com.

 2. Plans and Trials

 Instead of immediately committing to one choice, you can take each service for a “test drive” to see which one you prefer.

 - Netflix offers a 30-day free trial membership.
 However, you still need to provide a credit card number, and if you decide you do not like the service, you must cancel your account either by phone or online – otherwise you will incur charges.
 Netflix offers three types of plans.
 The most basic plan offers unlimited streaming for $7.99 per month.
 You can also add DVD delivery – one disc at a time – for an additional $7.99 per month; if you want to check out two DVDs at a time, it costs $11.99 per month.
 It’s important to remember that the streaming library and DVD library are completely different, as many new releases are only available on DVD.
 Netflix is the only company that offers DVD rentals, and those who do not wish to receive streaming services can sign up for a DVD-only plan.

 - Hulu Plus only offers a one-week trial period, and if you dislike the service, you must cancel before the week is up – otherwise you’ll automatically be charged for a full month of service.
 However, keep an eye out for promotions, as in the past, Hulu Plus has offered three months free with a coupon code, and may again offer a similar promotion.